 If your cat is recovering from surgery it is imperative that they refrain from jumping or they could injure themselves again.
-Our Suffolk County vets discuss how to care for your cat during recovery, how to keep your cat from jumping after surgery, as well as some tips to make recovery easier.
+Our Deer Park vets discuss how to care for your cat during recovery, how to keep your cat from jumping after surgery, as well as some tips to make recovery easier.

 Follow Post-Op Instructions

 Preparing for surgery can be stressful for both you and your beloved cat.
 There are things you can do to help make the recovery process as quick and worry-free as possible for both you and your cat.

 After your pet's surgery, your vet will provide you with clear and detailed instructions about how to care for them while they are recovering at home.
 It is critical that you follow these instructions carefully.
 If there are any steps you are unsure about, make sure you follow up with your vet for clarification.
 If you return home and realize you've forgotten some aspect of your cat's aftercare, don't hesitate to call and clarify.

 Restricting Movement - Keep Your Cat From Jumping!

 Your vet will likely recommend limiting your pet’s movement for a specified period (usually a week) after surgery.
 Sudden jumping or stretching can disrupt the healing process and may even cause the incision to reopen.